vedant-max/vedant-max/README.md

 <h3 align="center">CS Undergraduate at JSSATEN</h3>

 - 🔭 Final Year student from **JSSATE Noida**
-- 🌱 Android Developer @SuperShare
+- 🌱 Android Developer **SuperShare**
-- 💬 Talk to me about tech, football and anime**
+- 💬 Talk to me about tech, football and anime